woodsman1/Jwt_Mysql_Django_Intergration_Template/README.md

 # Simple JWT-MYSQL-Django Integration Template
-A simple with already implemention of Email SignUp and Login, Mysql integration with Django and JWT Token Athentication
+A simple template with already implementation of Email Sign Up and Login, MySQL integration with Django and JWT Token Authentication

 ### Features Implemented:-
 * MySql integration